DATUK DR. RAJENDRAN NAGAPPAN

 He was involved in consultancy work for World Bank (A member of the team which prepared the Sector Paper on Higher Education titled ‘MALAYSIA: EDUCATION QUALITY IMPROVEMENT PROJECT – Higher Education Policies, Practices and Issues: A Background Paper’).
 In 2004, he was appointed a panel member of the International Experts Seminar on Intercultural Learning and Dialogue organized by the International Association of Universities, Paris, held at Central European University, Budapest, Hungary.
 In 2010, he was a Malaysian delegate to the 185th Executive Board Meeting of UNESCO, Paris.
 He has served as an Editorial Board member of INSANI Educational Research Journal published by Universitas Negeri Makassar, Indonesia.
 Currently he is a member of the editorial board of Journal of Research, Policy & Practice of Teachers and Teacher Education (JRPPTTE) published by Sultan Idris Education University.

 He has conducted various research projects.
-Among them are, Teaching of Higher-Order Thinking Skills in Language Classrooms: The Need for Transformation of Teaching Practice, Teachers’ pedagogical decision making qualities: The need for transformation of teaching practice funded by Malaysia’s Eighth Malaysia Plan.
+The biggest being, Teachers’ pedagogical decision making qualities: The need for transformation of teaching practice funded by Malaysia’s Eighth Malaysia Plan.
 He was also one of the two National Research Coordinators representing Malaysia who were involved in a Cross-National Study of Primary and Secondary Mathematics Teacher Preparation (TEDS-M 2006 – 2010) conducted by the International Association for the Evaluation of Educational Achievement (IEA) in the Netherlands.
-He is a member of the research team which conducted a study entitled “Education For Children in Plantations: An Assessment”, a research project funded by UNICEF Malaysia to evaluate the quality of education provided to children in plantations in Sabah.
-His other research projects include, Teacher Education: Issues, Prospects and Challenges funded by Sultan Idris Education University, Teachers teaching students of multicultural background, Assessment of Knowledge of Human Rights Practices in Schools (Research Project by Human Rights Commission of Malaysia), Infusing Higher-Order Thinking Skills into the University Pendidikan Sultan Idris Teacher Education Curriculum, Teacher Professionalization: Building Teacher Knowledge Base for K-Society in Malaysia and Bullying among National and National Type (Tamil and Chinese) Primary School Children, with Reference to Perak.
+He is a member of the research team which conducted a study entitled “Education For Children in Plantations: An Assessment”, a research funded by UNICEF Malaysia to evaluate the quality of education provided to children in plantations in Sabah.
+His other research projects include, Teacher Education: Issues, Prospects and Challenges funded by Sultan Idris, Teachers teaching students of multicultural background, Assessment of Knowledge of Human Rights Practices in Schools (Research Project by Human Rights Commission of Malaysia), Infusing Higher-Order Thinking Skills into the University Pendidikan Sultan Idris Teacher Education Curriculum, Teacher Professionalization: Building Teacher Knowledge Base for K-Society in Malaysia and Bullying among National and National Type (Tamil and Chinese) Primary School Children, with Reference to Perak.

 He has presented research papers at local and international conferences, including the Ninth (Auckland, New Zealand), Tenth (Harrogate, England) and Fourteenth (Kuala Lumpur, Malaysia) International Thinking conferences and at the UNESCO Conference on Intercultural Education held in Jyvaskyla, Finland.
 He also presented a paper at the 53rd World Assembly of International Council on Education for Teaching (ICET) in Porto, Portugal in July 2008.
 He was a key-note speaker at the 35th SEAMEO RELC international Seminar in 2000.
 Title of the paper delivered was Language teaching and the enhancement of higher-order thinking skills.